|

 The older Johnson was an experienced town watchman.
 Meredith and Haywood were simply young carpet weavers, just two of the 400 citizens deputized as Special Constables that day to carry clubs and keep the peace during this one election.
 This was a thug’s dream since they were allowed to use the clubs whenever they decided things were out of hand.

-As Meredith and the others walked away, all the witnesses overheard him say, “Damn him.
+As Meredith and the others walked away, witnesses overheard him say, “Damn him.
 I floored the bastard and made a skylight of his skull.”
 None of the constables did anything to help.
 Doctors were called to the Biggs home two days later and tried to help, but Edward died in bed the following Monday of severe brain injury.

-A year later, Peter Meredith was brought up on the charge of Murdering my great great great grandfather, and Henry Haywood and Charles Johnson for Aiding & Abetting.
+A year later, Peter Meredith was brought up on the charge of murdering my great great great grandfather, and Henry Haywood and Charles Johnson for Aiding & Abetting.
 Most of the witnesses testified to the beating by Haywood and Johnson, and the doctors proved multiple bruising about the neck and chest, but the two were acquitted as fine, upstanding citizens.

 Even though Meredith brutally clubbed Biggs on the ground so hard that it broke the skull into pieces, Meridith only served one year in prison, and according to the Judge, only as a warning to other untrained deputies who might decide to overstep their authority.